w3c/wot/minutes/main/20251015/Readme.md

 Dave: It may start by itself, we should check

-daniel: I started the call today with scripting, Zoltan and I were the only one present, did it record anything?
+daniel: I started the call today with scripting, Zoltan and I were the only ones present, did it record anything?
 Do I need to perform something?

 Dave: I haven't seen anything till now, got to check after the event